containers/podman/docs/source/markdown/podman-system-reset.1.md

 This command must be run **before** changing any of the following fields in the `containers.conf` or `storage.conf` files: `driver`, `static_dir`, `tmp_dir` or `volume_path`.
+It also removes the configured graphRoot and runRoot directories.
+Make sure these are not set to some important directory.

 `podman system reset` reads the current configuration and attempts to remove all of the relevant configurations.
 If the administrator modified the configuration files first,